-Homeschool anxiety is one of the most common struggles that I hear among home educators.
-As I introduced in An Honest Look At Homeschool Struggles, homeschoolers have a tremendous amount of responsibility wrapped up in their homeschool blessings.
-We will take a closer look at how these responsibilities (and the thoughts surrounding them) can lead to feelings of anxiety.
+Anxiety is one of the most common struggles for home educators.
+Homeschoolers have a tremendous amount of responsibility wrapped up in their homeschool blessings.
+These responsibilities (and the thoughts surrounding them) can lead to feelings of anxiety.

 **Please note: I am not a medical professional.
-If you are experiencing anxiety (or any other mental health issue) that significantly interferes with your daily functioning, seek medical advice immediately.
+If you’re experiencing anxiety (or any other mental health issue) that significantly interferes with your daily functioning, seek medical advice immediately.
 Also, this series on homeschool anxiety is directed toward the adult homeschooler.
-If your child is experiencing a significant degree of anxiety, consult a medial professional who specializes in treating children.
+If your child is experiencing a significant degree of anxiety, consult a medical professional who specializes in treating children.

 What Is Anxiety?

-To get a better sense of why a homeschooler may experience anxiety to the point of struggle, let’s discuss anxiety.
+To get a better sense of why you may experience anxiety as a homeschooler, it can help to have a better understanding of why it exists in the first place.
 First, like most things in life, anxiety can serve a dual purpose.

-It can be positive in the sense that a fear can trigger an individual to react to a sign of danger.
-Anxiety drifts into the negative side when it no longer serves a survival purpose and interferes with functioning and well-being.
+Anxiety can be positive in the sense that a fear can trigger an individual to react to a sign of danger.
+It drifts into the negative side when it no longer serves a survival purpose and interferes with functioning and well-being.

 Anxiety stems from an innate response for self-protection.
-Unfortunately, for some individuals, past experiences and personality types can develop an intense fear or worry response that produces some from of discomfort.
+Unfortunately, for some individuals, past experiences and personality types can develop an intense fear or worry response that produces some form of discomfort.

-I would venture to say that all humans experience some form of anxiety along a continuum.
+All humans experience some form of anxiety.
 Occasional anxiety, even mild anxiety on a regular basis, is typically manageable.
 Concern arises when the level of discomfort increases while everyday functioning decreases to the point of struggle.

-What makes homeschoolers so different from the regular crowd that struggles with anxiety?
+What makes homeschoolers so different from the regular crowd?
 Each homeschool family has its unique challenges, with the addition of educating their children.
-A few of these unique challenges include:
+A few of these unique challenges might include: